softfire-eu/softfire-eu.github.io/docs/install-softfire-middleware-docker.md

 * Security Manager
 * Monitoring Manager
 * Physical Device Manager
+* Open Baton Standalone

 The **Nfv Manager and Monitoring containers must be able to reach the OpenStack endpoints**.
-The **Nfv Manager and the Security Manager** must be able to reach the Open Baton APIs.

 ## Get the docker compose folder